Concept of Jain Philosophy

-Jain or Jaina, means a follower of Jina, which is applied to those persons who have conquered the lower nature, passion, hatred, etc. It is a dharmic religion and philosophy that originated in Ancient India.
+Jain Philosophy is a dharmic religion and philosophy that originated in ancient India.
 The word 'Jain' comes from the word 'Jina' which means a conqueror.
 'Jina' comes from the root 'Ji'-'to conquer'.
 It means conquering the passions like lust, anger, pride and greed are considered as the major passions, which are considered the enemy of the souls.
 It does not mean conquering nations.

-The Jina or the 'conquering saint', who has conquered all worldly desires, is with Jains what the Buddha or the perfectly enlightened saint is with Buddhists.
+The Jina or the 'conquering saint', who has conquered all worldly desires, is with Jains what Gautama Buddha or the perfectly enlightened saint is with Buddhists.
 He is also called Jineswara (chief of the Jinas), Arhat, "the venerable", Tirthankara or the saint who has made the passage of the world.
 The Jains follow the teachings of Tirthankaras.
 'Tirtha' literally means a ford, a means of crossing over.
 It metaphorically denotes a spiritual guide or philosophy, which enables one to cross over the ocean of recurring births in this world.
 'Kara' means 'one who makes'.
 The word Tirthankara means a 'Jain Holy Teacher'.
 These teachers or Tirthankaras are not creators or rulers of the world.
 They are pure divine souls, who have attained perfection and can never again take human birth.

 Jainism has stated some very important symbols that are advised to be followed by the Jains, believed to be extremely holy.
 Some of them are also common to Buddhism and Hinduism, and are also found to be in extensive usage today.
 Some of them are - 24 Lanchhanas for the Tirthankaras, the Ashthamangals, the Triratna and Shrivasta, Siddha-chakra.
 However, the most significant and holiest among them is the Swastika, resembling an oblong cross, with curved hands.